Appointment reminder service

 Each missed appointment costs the hospital money in terms of the time our medical staff waste, £160 for each appointment, but more importantly, it means that the slot cannot be offered to another patient.

-Through our new text reminder service, not only do patients get notified of their upcoming appointment, but it also offers them the opportunity to cancel or rearrange, if required, by simply replying.
+Through our text reminder service, not only do patients get notified of their upcoming appointment, but it also offers them the opportunity to cancel or rearrange, if required, by simply replying.
 This will help us to see more patients, more quickly.
 It’s also a quick and easy way for our patients to manage their appointments.

 Frequently Asked Questions